davervw/vwas6502/src/6502/README.md

 Monitor with mini-assembler and disassembler

-Current status: built for Commodore 64 supporting screen editor, but very minimalistic so destined to be ported to other 6502 systems supporting terminal style input/output
+Current status: built for both (1) Commodore 64 supporting screen editor, and (2) minimal 6502 + MC6850 UART system .
+It is very minimalistic so can be ported to other 6502 systems commercial and hobbyist.

 ![screenshot](media/display_assemble_run.png)